 Get ready for Pilot Season!

 Being ready for whatever Pilot Season throws at you isn’t easy.
-“Can you be in Burbank in 20 minutes to read for the director?”, is the kind of phrase that gets uttered during Pilot Season.
-“My agent hasn’t called me in months.”, is another.
+“Can you be in Burbank in 20 minutes to read for the director?” is the kind of phrase that gets uttered during Pilot Season.
+“My agent hasn’t called me in months” is another.
 Either way, you don’t want any logistical or other details to get in the way this Pilot Season (or ever).
-We’ll guide you through Pilot Season with our Pilot Season Playbook but before we get down to it we need you up to speed on a few things.

-Here are some details that need to be dealt with now so that you are available for success in the new year.
+Here are some details that need to be dealt with now so that you are available for success.
 If these things aren’t managed, you can be sunk before you even start.

 1. Clean your Space.